 Voice-activated technology is a great way to increase the accessibility of your museum offerings.
 The Canadian Museum for Human Rights is using a voice-enabled interface to immerse visitors in their exhibit about the Rohingya people.
 Read the full case study here.

 Gamified giving can create excitement and encourage participation.
-This Kentucky Derby-themed donation game for Ursuline Sisters of Cleveland makes giving a bit more fun by allowing donors to "compete" against each other.
-When a group of donors swipes their credit cards, each is assigned a horse.
+We concepturalized and created this Kentucky Derby-themed donation game for Ursuline Sisters of Cleveland to make giving a bit more fun by allowing donors to "compete" against each other.
+When a group of donors swipes their credit cards using a DipJar device, they are assigned a horse.
 When all the donations are in, the horses race.
 The winner doesn't get a wreath of roses, but they do get to feel great about giving.

-Learn more about how FORM can help you create digital interactive experiences for your organization.
+Learn how FORM can help create engaging digital interactive experiences for your organization.